Want your coffee to actually taste strong—not just hot and dark?

 How to Make Stronger Coffee at Home (6 Tips and Tricks)

-Making coffee taste stronger can be done using several techniques like adding more coffee, double brewing, a darker coffee roast, and fresh coffee beans.
+There are several ways to make coffee stronger at home, such as adding more coffee, double-brewing, a darker coffee roast, and using fresh coffee beans.

 But first, let’s talk about the best coffee roast to use if you want to make stronger coffee at home.